A provider smiles as she talks with a patient in a hallway

 Freezing Embryos

-You may choose to have your eggs fertilized to create embryos before freezing.
+Your eggs may be fertilized to create embryos before freezing.
 When thawed, we can implant them in you or a surrogate.
 This process requires you to decide if the eggs will be fertilized by sperm from a partner or a donor.

 Hormone Therapy to Preserve Eggs

-If your providers determine there is potential to get pregnant naturally after your cancer treatment, we can prescribe a series of hormone injections to suppress your ovaries.
-This medicine temporarily prevents your ovaries from releasing eggs so your ovaries are “asleep” during your treatment.
-Once you stop the medication after treatment, your periods will slowly return to normal if an egg supply remains.
+Hormone medications may be prescribed to temporarily prevent your ovaries from releasing eggs so your ovaries are “asleep” during your treatment.
+Once your treatment is complete, and the medication stops, your periods may slowly return to normal if an egg supply remains.

-Some requirements are necessary to ensure the health of you and your eggs.
-Our providers cannot perform fertility preservation services with eggs for people who are aged 44 or older.
+Some requirements are necessary to ensure your health as well as the health of your eggs.
+We don’t perform fertility preservation services with eggs for people who are age 44 or older.
 Older eggs are not typically healthy enough to be used in the future.
 People with a body mass index over 44 may also not be candidates for outpatient treatment at our clinic due to safety requirements typically reserved for inpatient care in a hospital setting.

-It’s best to collect semen before cancer treatment starts to have the best chance of getting as many healthy sperm as possible.
+It’s best to collect semen before treatment that poses a risk to the testicles to get as many healthy sperm as possible.

 Semen Analysis

-Collecting sperm for cryopreservation (freezing) is most often done in our clinic via masturbation.
 After a consultation with a provider, you will provide a semen sample.
-If viable sperm cannot be collected, a provider will perform an outpatient procedure in our clinic to retrieve sperm from a testicle.
+Banking sperm for cryopreservation (freezing) is most often done in our clinic via masturbation.
+If viable sperm cannot be collected, a provider may perform an outpatient procedure in our clinic to retrieve sperm from a testicle.
 This involves applying a local anesthetic to your groin and inserting a thin needle into your testes to extract sperm.

 Freezing Sperm